 Americans are seeking information we can trust on issues that affect our daily lives, including projects like the Northern Corridor Highway.
-This election season, we want to support you in talking to your elected officials at the federal, state and local levels.
+Though the election season has ended, we want to support you in talking to your elected officials at the federal, state and local levels.
 Write an email asking the questions that you need answered.
 Seek understandable and trustworthy information.
 In the spirit of curiosity and respect, begin a conversation and cultivate a relationship with your elected officials at this critical time.

 Tips for writing elected officials

 - Look for common ground, state some aspects of the issue that you can agree on; i.e., “Like you, I am concerned about spending tax dollars wisely.”

 - Share opinions that are backed up with facts.
 Offer a calm message.

 - Keep your message clear and to the point.
 Brevity is best.

 - Demonstrate that you have some knowledge about their leadership.
 “Thank you for your hard work in supporting the Recreation, Arts and Parks (RAP) tax.”
 “I am sure you value citizen input, and that is why I was glad when your city agreed to be a cooperating agency in NEPA for the Northern Corridor Highway.”

 - Ask questions rather than just share your opinion.
 Express your interest in learning and understanding more about his/her position on the NCH and let them know that you look forward to a response.

 - Remember that your objective is for the elected official to learn who you are and to begin a conversation.

 Conserve Southwest Utah aims to facilitate meaningful dialogue about the public lands, air, water and smart growth issues that affect Washington County residents.
 Please let us know what kind of responses you receive and how they resonate with you.
 Email us at email@example.com